glennhenry/cs-notes/docs/internet-and-web/02-css/css.md

 ![Applying style to CSS class selector](./css-example.png)
 Source : https://web.dev/learn/css/selectors/

-If we are using id selector, then we will use `#` instead of `.` in front of the HTML selector name.
+If we are using ID selector, then we will use `#` instead of `.` in front of the HTML selector name.

 ### CSS Features